mollywoodnini/ga-z270x-ug/README.md

 - USBMap-17.kext is for iMac17,x
 - USBMap-18.kext is for iMac18,x

-If you intend to use the prebuilt kext, you should select the one for your model and rename it to just `USBMap.kext` and place it in `/EFI/OC/Kexts`.
+If you intend to use the prebuilt kext, you should select the one for your model and rename it to `USBMap.kext` and place it in `/EFI/OC/Kexts`.
+The USB Port limit patch is enabled.
+Please disable it if you do not intend to create your own layout.

 ## NVRAM